Index For Information

 With the exception of the white we use for Ear Muffs, any style, and the long wool white we use for the Foot muff , The Hand Muff, and the trim on the Shaggy Brim Hats, everything we use has been dyed to some extent.

 When speaking specifically about shearlings, though it applies to many other leathers as well, modern tannage produces a white leather and a white wool (unless there is natural coloration in the wool or staining from a variety of normal sources).
-The majority of skins are chrome tanned which actually gives them a blue tint when they are fresh out of tan and wet.
+The majority of skins are chrome tanned (second entry in the list of definitions) which actually gives them a blue tint when they are fresh out of tan and wet.
 Thus the leather term, "wet blue".
 But, when they are dried they are pure white.

-The term "natural" when used to refer to the leather is a product of older, often vegetable, tanning methods which created a tan or brown color in the course of tanning.
-The leather color of the Bark Tanned skins we use for slipper soles is a very good example.
+The term "natural", when used to refer to the leather is a product of older, often vegetable, tanning methods which created a tan or brown color in the course of tanning.
 This leather color is not dyed.
-The wool is "tinted" during processing because the tan extract does impact the wool color and the tanneries add the tint to make wool color more consistent.
+The wool is often "tinted" during processing because the tan extract does impact the wool color and the tanneries add the tint to make wool color more consistent.
+In general, vegetable tanned sheepskin is much less likely to be available on the market in finished consumer goods.

 So, we don't care what people tell you, if you are purchasing shearling from anyone, unless it is white it has most likely been dyed.